beythstudio/beythstudio-legal/docs/legal/en/terms-of-service.md

 1. The Tonight plan is offered on monthly and yearly cycles subject to the App Store / Google Play billing terms.
 2. Disclosures regarding price, renewal cycle, auto-renewal, cancellation, and trial conditions are shown before purchase.
 3. Refund requests follow the policies of each store.
+4. **Free Trial**: The 14-day free trial is managed within the app and does not involve automatic billing.
+When the trial ends, you will return to the FREE plan.
+No payment is charged unless you actively subscribe to the Tonight plan.

 ## 6. Pair Dissolution and Data
 - When either member leaves the pair, records tied to that pair are deleted for both parties.